Actipro/Avalonia-Controls/Documentation/topics/themes/scrolling.md

 ---
 # Scrolling

-Actipro's control themes create modern appearances for `ScrollViewer` and `ScrollBar` controls.
+Several control themes enable modern appearances for scrollable controls that include the ability to toggle the visibility of line buttons and/or overlay scrollbars on top of the content.

+The following controls are supported:
+- `AutoCompleteBox`
+- `ComboBox`
+- `DataGrid` (configure line buttons only, scrollbars always overlay)
+- `ItemsControl` (including derived types like `ListBox` and `TreeView`)
+- `ScrollBar`
+- `ScrollViewer`
+- `TextBox`

 ## Line Buttons

-The default `ScrollViewer` appearance will not show a track or line buttons (used for small increment).
+The default appearance will not show a track or line buttons (used for small increment).

 ![Screenshot](images/scroll-bar-themes.png)